Pilgrim's Route: History

 It is appropriately termed "The King's Road".
 Virtually every king of Norway traveled this road.
 Those for whom we easily find records of their passage range from the first King of Norway through the last King able to pass that way before the road was completely replaced with modern rail and tarmac.

 Harald Fairhair or Harold I was the first king of all Norway who crossed the Dovrefjell on The King's Road.
-Harald Hårfagres saga describes an expedition he led up the Gudbrandsdal, and north over Dovrefjeld on his way to success at the battle of Orkadal.
+Harald Hårfagres saga describes an expedition he led up the Gudbrandsdal, and north over Dovrefjell on his way to success at the battle of Orkadal.